FMInference/FlexiGen/README.md

 # Motivation: Throughput-Oriented Systems
-This project focuses on throughput-oriented large language model (LLM) generative inference when limited GPU memory is available.
+This project focuses on throughput-oriented large language model (LLM) generative inference in situations of limited GPU memory.
-LLMs are getting used in new tasks where many inputs can be batched together, such as benchmarking, information extraction, data wrangling, and form processing, but foundational models have not had a massive impact on them mainly due to limitations on computational resources and privacy concerns.
+LLMs are used in new tasks where many inputs can be batched together, such as benchmarking, information extraction, data wrangling, and form processing, but foundation models have not had as massive of an impact, mainly due to limitations on computational resources and privacy concerns.
-For example, in the real world, data from such tasks can be sensitive and confidential, such as data from hospitals, banks, and funds.
-As computation infrastructures in such organizations are often outdated, expensive GPU resources are scarce.
+For example, in the real world, data from such tasks is sensitive and confidential, such as data from hospitals, banks, and funds.
+As computation infrastructure in these organizations are often outdated, expensive GPU resources are even more scarce.
 The above motivates us to initiate this study of high-throughput LLM inference with limited resources.
 Another reason for targeting high throughput is that we can significantly increase throughput by trading off latency, especially in memory-limited cases, and the tasks we mentioned above are usually not latency sensitive.

-The goal of this project is to create a high-throughput system to enable new and exciting applications of foundational models in these tasks on low-cost hardware, such as a single commodity GPU, instead of expensive systems.
+The goal of this project is to create a high-throughput system to enable new and exciting applications of foundation models running on low-cost hardware, such as a single commodity GPU, instead of expensive systems.
 We demonstrate an example use case on the [HELM](https://crfm.stanford.edu/helm) benchmark.

 ----------